3rd Separate Special-Purpose Brigade: History

 Unit 3214 originates from the 287th Rifle Regiment of the NKVD, which was created on 6 March 1942 in the city of Voronezh on the basis of a battalion of the 73rd Regiment of the 3rd NKVD Division of Railroad Building Protection.
 Although originally created for the protection of railway structures, the regiment took part in battles against the invading German Wehrmacht in Voronezh, performing in combat missions in the North Caucasus as well.
 In 1975, the brigade was awarded the Order of the Red Banner by decree of the Presidium of the Supreme Soviet of the Soviet Union.
 The brigade also took part in eliminating the consequences of the Chernobyl accident, as well as settling interethnic conflicts in the Nagorno-Karabakh region.

 The modern unit was formed in the 1990s on the basis of the 334th Motor Rifle Regiment of the 120th Guards Motor Rifle Division.
 A Special Rapid Response Unit was established on 29 June 1999 on the basis of the Unit 3214.
 On 13 October 2006, by a presidential decree, the 3rd Separate Red Banner Operational Brigade was renamed into the 3rd Separate Red Banner Special Purpose Brigade of the Internal Troops.

+On March 16, 2016, SOBR was placed under the brigade's command.

 In 2020, a dormitory was built on the territory of the unit, having 116 studios and 26 one-bedroom apartments.
 It is primarily meant for single servicemen as well as fourth-year cadets of the Internal Troops Faculty of the Military Academy of Belarus.

 Role within the Internal Troops

 Brigade personnel during the 2020 protests.

 The number of personnel in the unit ranges from 1500 to 2000 people.
-The brigade includes special-purpose battalions, a special rapid reaction unit (SOBR) and support units.
-SOBR is the youngest rapid response unit in Belarus.
+The brigade includes special-purpose battalions, the SOBR and support units.
 In peacetime, the brigade's personnel participate in maintaining public order and often go on missions outside of Minsk.
 During opposition rallies in the capital, the brigade is usually kept in reserve and used only in the most extreme cases.
 Members of the Honor Guard Company of the Minsk Military Commandant are also subordinated to the brigade.